sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_02_public_embedding/embedding_02_public_access.md

 Browsing directly to the dashboard is useful, but what if we want to use the public Sigma embed into our own publicly available application framework?

-We will now reuse the Node-based framework we setup in the [Embedded Prerequisites QuickStart,](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) but with a few more configuration details in them to support the public embed.
+We will now reuse the Node-based framework we setup in the [QuickStart: Embedding 01: Prerequisites,](https://quickstarts.sigmacomputing.com/guide/embedding_01_prerequisites/index.html?index=..%2F..index#0) but with a few more configuration details in them to support the public embed.

 ### Download the Project Files
 Let's not modify our QuickStart prerequisite files in case we want them in the future.